List of defunct law enforcement agencies of Massachusetts: Metropolitan District Commission Police

+The following former MDC police stations were closed within the first few years of the consolidation/merger:

 Massachusetts Parking Authority Police

-The Massachusetts Parking Authority Police patrolled the Boston Common Garage, Charles Street and parts of the Boston common, from 1975 until the Parking Authority was disbanded and the garage turned over to the Massachusetts Convention Center Authority in 1982.
-The patrol force slowly diminished through retirement and officers leaving for other agencies.
+The Massachusetts Parking Authority Police patrolled the Boston Common Garage, Charles Street and parts of the Boston Common, from 1975 until the Parking Authority was disbanded and the garage turned over to the Massachusetts Convention Center Authority in 1982.
+The agency was absorbed by the Massachusetts Convention Center Authority Police (itself created in 1982 and disbanded in 2004).